Anya968/rsschool-cv/cv.md

 ### Programming skills
 ---
 *I study programming online and by my self.
 This course is a unique opportunity for me.
 First of all, I take courses and tests online and it helps me a lot.
 Programming helps me to develop and I like it.*

+### My English level
+---
+*I learn English on courses and by my self very intensively.*
+*I like to communicate with my friends in English.*
+*I want to speak English fluently and correctly.
+I believe in my success:)*
+*My Inglish level is A2 at the moment.*